VersatileVats/HellosignProject/README.md

 I have captured it using Dropbox Capture and what I found that it was having some problems in capturing the system's sound and that is why in the video sometimes you hear beeped sound when Alan is giving out responses.

 Also, as I have laready mentioned in the devpost docuemntation, that there are 3 instances where I am using HelloWorks/HelloSign.
-And the snippet og their workflows are presnet below:
+And the snippet of their workflows are presnet below:

 <img width="566" alt="hw1" src="https://user-images.githubusercontent.com/57909173/192222675-e3bf8283-8a69-4031-afa2-bda8011ee1de.png">